sennav/joat/README.md

 [![Build Status](https://travis-ci.com/sennav/joat.svg?token=gvqDsu5Cy69X2ywTP4E2&branch=dev)](https://travis-ci.com/sennav/joat)

-Joat is designed to ease the creation of command line interfaces for REST APIs and enable automation around these REST APIs.
+Joat is designed to ease the creation of customizable command line interfaces for REST APIs and enable automation around these REST APIs.
 The program is written in rust and it's pretty much a work in progress, expect errors and breaking changes.
 Joat is heavily inspired by [go-jira](https://github.com/go-jira/jira) and uses a lot of powerful rust libraries.